paritytech/metadata-portal/README.md

 - Cron job runs every N hours and checks every known network for the latest metadata version
 - If nothing has changed, the process is complete
 - If any network has a new version of metadata that has not yet been published on the Metadata Portal, a script is run to generate a special video QR code in Rust
-- That newly generated QR code commited into the same repo
+- That newly generated QR code committed into the same repo
 - A new page is generated and posted as Github Pages

 ### 2. Showing manually uploaded and signed QR codes via PRs

 This flow is for security-oriented users and Parity itself.
-It allows chain owners to sign their our own metadata updates and host QR codes for their users.
+It allows chain owners to sign their metadata updates and host QR codes for their users.

-- Release manager generates new signed QR code manually in an air-gapped environment using his own signing device
+- Release manager generates a new signed QR code manually in an air-gapped environment using his signing device
-- He opens a PR and signs commits by his own YubiKey to prove its validity
+- He opens a PR and signs commits by his YubiKey to prove its validity
 - Owner of the repository accepts the PR
 - Github action is triggered to regenerate and re-deploy the Github Page

-## How to add new chain to the portal?
+## How to use it?
-Add new `[[chains]]` section to the `config.toml` config file.
+You can self-host the metadata-portal for your set of chains
+1. Fork this repo
+2. Add/remove chains from `config.toml`
+3. Configure GitHub Pages to build from `gh-pages` branch (`Settings` -> `Pages` -> `Source`)
+4. Edit domain name in:
+   1. `homepage` field in `package.json`
+   2. `public/CNAME` file
+5. Notifications to Matrix:
+   1. You can disable it by setting `NOTIFY_MATRIX: false` in `.github/workflows/check_updates.yml`
+   2. Otherwise, add `MATRIX_SERVER`, `MATRIX_ROOM_ID`, `MATRIX_ACCESS_TOKEN` values to project Actions secrets

+## Development
-## Dependencies
+### Dependencies
 The main requirement is the OpenCV.
 You can check this manual: https://crates.io/crates/opencv

-### Arch Linux:
+#### Arch Linux:

 OpenCV package in Arch is suitable for this.

-    pacman -S clang qt5-base opencv
+`pacman -S clang qt5-base opencv`

-### Ubuntu:
+#### Ubuntu:

-    sudo apt install libopencv-dev clang libclang-dev
+`sudo apt install libopencv-dev clang libclang-dev`

-### Other Linux:
+#### Other Linux:
 You have several options of getting the OpenCV library:

 * install it from the repository, make sure to install `-dev` packages because they contain headers necessary